List of first overall NFL draft picks

-Through the 2025 NFL draft, 90 players have been selected first overall, with the first being Jay Berwanger and the most recent being Cam Ward.
+Through the 2026 NFL draft, 91 players have been selected first overall, with the first being Jay Berwanger and the most recent being Fernando Mendoza.
 The Indianapolis Colts and the Los Angeles Rams have each made the most first overall selections in history with seven, while the Baltimore Ravens, the Seattle Seahawks, and the Denver Broncos have never selected a player first overall.
-The USC is the college with the most selections with 6, followed by the Notre Dame, the Oklahoma, and the Georgia with 5.
-Quarterbacks are most commonly selected position with 40, followed by running backs with 23.
+USC is the college with the most selections with 6, followed by Notre Dame, Oklahoma, and Georgia with 5.
+Quarterbacks are most commonly selected position with 41, followed by running backs with 23.
 Of the first overall draft picks, 43 have been selected to a Pro Bowl and 14 have been inducted into the Pro Football Hall of Fame.